ejschmitt/delayed_job_web/README.markdown

 ===============

 A [resque][0] inspired (read: stolen) interface for delayed_job.
-This gem is written to work with rails 3 applications using activerecord.
+This gem is written to work with rails 3 and 4 applications using activerecord.

 Some features: